 VMware IT deployed its own private cloud based on the vCloud Suite.
 In this model, the VMware development and operations teams are one tenant using the cloud to automate dev test provisioning and streamline application development.
 This video will show you how automated provisioning has improved how these teams work together.

 The VMWare IT team recently deployed a private cloud using the vCloud Suite.
 This video describes how the VMware IT management team was able to increase its focus on business agility while lowering IT costs by utilizing the private cloud.

 IT has evolved.
 In the past, we were primarily responsive—build this, fix that—but today IT needs to proactively help businesses build better products and market them to customers.
 So how do we devote more time to provisioning business users with new capabilities and less time on infrastructure?
 Part of the answer is the hybrid cloud.
-The VMware Cross-Cloud Architecture™ extends our hybrid cloud strategy with new public and private cloud capabilities that enable our customers to run, manage, connect, and secure their applications across clouds and devices in a common operating environment.
-As the world’s most complete and capable hybrid cloud architecture, the VMware Cross-Cloud Architecture enables consistent deployment models, security policies, visibility, and governance for all applications, running on premises and off, regardless of the underlying cloud or hypervisor.
+VMware's public and private cloud capabilities that enable our customers to run, manage, connect, and secure their applications across clouds and devices in a common operating environment.
+With the world’s most complete and capable hybrid cloud architecture, VMware enables consistent deployment models, security policies, visibility, and governance for all applications, running on premises and off, regardless of the underlying cloud or hypervisor.